tommyskeff/futur4j/README.md

 ### Future wrappers
 External libaries provide asynchronous ways to interact with their output in all shapes and sizes.
 Futur4J currently has wrappers for the following libraries/frameworks:
-- Reactive Streams (via futur-reactive-streans)
+- Reactive Streams (via futur-reactive-streams)
 - Reactor Core (via futur-reactor)
 - Java CompletableFuture (via `Promises.wrap` in futur-api)